liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/02-adding-a-liferay-dxp-data-source.markdown

 the sync takes a while.
 After the initial sync, changes are synced periodically.**

-If you have contact profile data from other sources, such as a database, you might be able to export the data to a CSV file.
+If you have contact profile data from other sources such as a database, you might be able to export the data to a CSV file.
 Then you can add the CSV file as a data source and import the contact profiles from it.
 Adding a CSV data source is next.